Chain-in-Tree: Back to Sequential Reasoning in LLM Tree Search: Introduction

-We address this limitation by proposing \textbf{Chain-in-Tree (CiT)}, a plug-in for LLM-in-the-loop tree search that adaptively decides \emph{when} branching is necessary.
-The key idea is to introduce continuous nodes chained together: steps deemed confident or routine by the model are chained sequentially, while branching is reserved only for uncertain points where exploration is valuable.
-This reduces unnecessary expansion, lowers inference costs, and preserves the search capacity of existing frameworks.
+The key idea is to introduce continuous nodes chained together: steps deemed confident or routine by the model are chained sequentially, while branching is reserved only for uncertain points where exploration is valuable. \red{Figure \ref{fig:bfs_bn} provides a high-level illustration of how CiT differs from an existing LITS framework.} This reduces unnecessary expansion, lowers inference costs, and preserves the search capacity of existing frameworks.